Scenic mostly Class III+ with two bits of Class IV

 After the bridge there are a few small boulder rapids, then after a short distance you approach the main event of this run, a horizon line with a few options and a danger to be aware of.
 You can get out on river right and inspect the falls, but you can't see the left line.

-The falls is fairly simple point and shoot on the right side, a fun intro to running waterfalls for many.
+The falls is fairly simple point and shoot right of center, a fun intro to running waterfalls for many.
 The far left side (almost under the bushes) is a very fun off-angle boof into a slightly enclosed pool.
 It's almost impossible to scout so you'll be relying on previous beta.
-Something to be aware of is the center-left channel feeds into a rather nasty sieve/siphon, in the photo below you can see wood in it.
+Something to be aware of is the just of center-left line feeds into a rather nasty sieve/siphon, in the photo below you can see wood in it.
 A whole paddler and boat has disappeared through this and reappeared behind the curtain of the falls.
 If you're running the right channel you are well away from it, but if you're going for the left channel don't eddy out in the middle, it's impossible to see from above.

 The rest of the run is mostly read and run fun boulder garden, with one rapid with a larger hole which has a green tongue on the center-right side.

 The take out is down the right channel at a large island, (or go left if running the class IV-V section below).
-There is normally a large wood-jam blocking this channel, it can be tempting to try and sneak down under the wood but it's hazardous, it's much safer to take out just to the left of the wood-jam climb over and put back on the other side.
-A short paddle down and there's a small creek that comes in from river right which signals the take-out.
+There is sometimes a large wood-jam blocking this channel, as of July 2022 it is clear and you can paddle down the right channel but be cautious, if it's blocked it's safer to take out just to the left of the wood-jam climb over and put back on the other side.
+A short paddle down and there's a small beach/ creek that comes in from river right which signals the take-out.
+There will be some flagging tape to lead you back up to the road.
 If you rejoin the main flow you've gone too far and you're into the main Callaghan -- eddy out and bush-whack back up.